Aldaviva/PagerDuty/Readme.md

 ## Usage

 ### Triggering an Alert

+This creates a new, unresolved alert for your PagerDuty service, showing that a new event has just occurred.

 Construct a new **`TriggerAlert`** instance with the required `severity` and `summary` parameters, and pass it to the `IPagerDuty.Send(Alert)` method.
 This returns an `AlertResponse` once it's been successfully uploaded to PagerDuty.